 State approval for full development was granted in early 1962, and the first T-58D prototype performed its initial flight on 30 May 1962, with Vladimir Ilyushin at the controls.
 There were problems with obtaining a satisfactory radar; failing to find any better solution, an updated Oryol radar, the Oryol-58DM / RP-15, was selected.
 The trials went well, though an extensive number of changes were required to get the machine up to service spec.

 In April 1965, approval was granted for production of the "Su-15", as the T-58D was designated in service -- there would never be an "Su-13", aircraft people have a superstitious streak, nobody wanted to fly an aircraft with that number code.
 The first preproduction aircraft performed its initial flight in March 1966, with full production ramping up in midsummer and formal introduction to service with the PVO in 1967.
-The production Su-15 put on a public flight display at the Moscow-Domodedovo Airport airshow on 9 July 1967; NATO assigned the type the codename of "Flagon", which became "Flagon-A" when later variants were introduced.
+The production Su-15 put on a public flight display at the Moscow-Domodedovo Airport airshow on 9 July 1967; NATO assigned the type the reporting name of "Flagon", which became "Flagon-A" when later variants were introduced.

 * The Su-15 didn't look much like the Su-9/11, at least from the side, but it clearly owed a great deal to its predecessors: